kingazm/Random-Wiki-Service/README.md

 Having python on your computer, download the generator.py file.
 The text file will be created on your computer locally if it does not already exist.

-To run .py program, open Command Line in the directory of the folder you've saved the generator.py or manually go to that path using cd (here goes folder you want to enter)
+To run .py program, open Command Line in the directory of the folder you've saved the generator.py or manually go to that path using <br> cd (here goes folder you want to enter) <br>
 This may take a couple of commands, depending on where exactly is the file.

-You can check if you've entered the right folder by using ls which lists all the elements in the directory.
+You can check if you've entered the right folder by using<br>
+ls<br>
+which lists all the elements in the directory.

-After entering the folder with generator.py, type python generator.py (or python3 generator.py on MacOS)
+After entering the folder with generator.py, type<br>
+python generator.py (or python3 generator.py on MacOS)

 And voile'a!
 The app is running in the Command Line!